 Late Work Policy:

-All work is expected to be turned in on time in the appropriate area of this course.
-Barring a documented medical emergency, late work will be penalized.
+All work is expected to be turned in on time (prior to the next monthly module) in the appropriate area of this online course.
+Barring a documented medical emergency, late work is discouraged and negatively impacts both the student and instructor’s schedule.
 This is a dynamic environment and the schedule may change during the semester.
-Check your email and the course home page for announcements indicating change, at least once per day.
-Deliverables will be due no later than one month from their assignment.
+Check your email and the course home page for announcements indicating change, at least three times per week.
+Deliverables will be due no later than one month from their assigned dates.

 COURSE POLICIES: TECHNOLOGY AND MEDIA

 Lynda.com tutorials are provided to each enrolled cohort member, at no additional charge, to complete in advance of the course start date.
 Instructions for accessing the Lynda.com tutorials through the UF Webcourse will be provided to each enrolled dentist upon completion of full registration and payment.
 Dentists who complete the tutorials on MS Office, QuickBooks , and other software to be used, ultimately reduce their homework time dramatically due to the familiarity of the software through Lynda.com.
 These tutorials should be completed prior to beginning the course, or one month prior to each corresponding module.